AndreaJens/rakugaki-rumble/README.md

 * B (while in air hit stun): Interrupt Stumble (with full meter.
 If performed without full meter, it will disable the super meter for the whole round)

 ### Movelist (notation uses joypad buttons and numpad notation)

 #### Naomi
-* A: slash attack (cancels into all Command Normals and Specials, jump cancel on hit)
+* A: Five Nails Death Slash (cancels into all Command Normals and Specials, jump cancel on hit)
-* while walking forward A: dash slash (forward jump cancel on hit)
+* while walking forward A: Five Nails Dash Slash (forward jump cancel on hit)
-* 2A: upwards kick (cancels into all Specials, jump cancel on hit, auto-corrects side)
+* 2A: Skyward Scraper (cancels into all Specials, jump cancel on hit, auto-corrects side)
-* j.A: jumping slash
+* j.A: Five Nails Air Slash
-* 236A: flying kick (air ok)
+* 236A: Cheetah Thrust Kick (air ok)
-* 632A: jaguar knee (cancels into j.236A on hit)
+* 632A: Jaguar Knee (cancels into j.236A on hit)

+#### Rho-Zetta
+* 4A/5A/6A: Headbash (cancels into all Command Normals and Specials, jump cancel on hit)
+* 2A: The Pit and the Pendulum (cancels into all Specials, jump cancel on hit, auto-corrects side)
+* j.A: Spikes and Yikes (cancels into Run Amok Rampage on hit)
+* 46A: Run Amok Rampage (2 hits, cancels into 2A on hit, forward jump cancel on hit, can be performed from back dash)

 ### Basic combo structure:
 * hitting the opponent during the start of their hitstun frames floats them.
 A sample starter can be either A > 2A, 2A > 236A or e.g. A > 236A